spaceship-prompt/spaceship-prompt/README.md

   * `$` — stashed changes;
   * `⇣` — unpulled commits;
   * `⇡` — unpushed commits.
-* Prompt character turns red if the last command exits with non-zero code.
+* Prompt character turns red and display exit code if the last command exits with non-zero code.
 * Hostname only displayed when in an SSH session.
 * Username displayed only when it isn't `$LOGNAME`.
 * Username turns red when root.